 The roast master will take French roast coffee beans and their internal temperature to 240C (464F).

-As coffee roasts go up the roasting scale and get roasted at a higher temperature they get darker and more coffee oils make their way from inside of the coffee beans to the exterior.
+As coffee roasts go up the roasting scale and get roasted at a higher temperature they get darker and more coffee oils make their way from inside the coffee beans to the exterior.
 French roast coffee beans are a dark mahogany brown and shiny with oil on their surface.

 They are roasted to just beyond the second crack, roasted to such an intensity that the roasting process creates a crack sound twice.